 No trip to Medellin is complete without visiting Guatape.
-You might read its overrated, but we don’t think so.
-This is the most popular day trip from Medellin and its for good reason.
+This is the most popular day trip from Medellin and it’s for good reason.
 Not only can you hike up to the top of the stunning natural rock formation of El Penol and see the magnificent views, but you can also head into the small lakeside town of Guatape.
 Read more about what to see on a Guatape Day Trip from Medellin here.

 This colourful Colombian town is known for its coffee shops, where you get coffee in real china cups, and for the colours of the town.

-Jardin was quite simply our most favourite place in Colombia.
+Jardin was quite simply our favourite place in Colombia.
 It is the quintessentially Colombian pueblo and it’s not quite been discovered by mass tourism.
-You’ll find a central plaza lined with colourful buildings, cafes and you’ll find rural Colombians getting on with their lives, almost as amused by you, as you’re intrigued by them.
-To come here for the day you’ll need to take an organized trip, as while its only 135 kilometres from Medellin, the public transport takes an age to get there.
+You’ll find a central plaza lined with colourful buildings and cafes and you’ll find rural Colombians getting on with their lives, almost as amused by you, as you’re intrigued by them.
+To come here for the day you’ll need to take an organized trip, as while it’s only 135 kilometres from Medellin, the public transport takes an age to get there.
 Come to Jardin for a day trip to experience coffee.
 It is a coffee lovers paradise!
 Come on down and find out more!

 You’ll get to learn about coffee on a local coffee farm, go through a tasting process and then head into the village itself.

 You’ll find Cocorna just 2 hours from Medellin and there you’ll find the centre of paragliding adventure tourism in Colombia.
-Corcorna isn’t that well known, so if you’re looking for an off the beaten track day trip from Medellin, this is for you.
-The take off site of the paragliding is stunning and you’ll get to see both the town below and a waterfall in the jungle! (please make sure that your travel insurance covers you for adventure sports before booking this tour!
+Corcorna isn’t that well known, so if you’re looking for an off-the-beaten-track day trip from Medellin, this is for you.
+The take-off site of the paragliding is stunning and you’ll get to see both the town below and a waterfall in the jungle! (please make sure that your travel insurance covers you for adventure sports before booking this tour!
 Our guide to Colombia travel insurance is here.)

 Picks up are from your hostel or hotel in Poblado or there’s also a meeting point in the city.
 This paragliding Colombia experience is for beginners and intermediates and you’ll get full instructions from qualified instructors.
 You’ll get to view the Medellin River, the El Quitasol hill, the Garcia barrage, with the spectacular backdrop of the mountains.